clemsos/writings/_quora/2015-02-27-What-do-most-designers-get-wrong-about-supply-chain-management-when-they-try-to-get-their-product-s-made-in-Shenzhen.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What do most designers get wrong about supply chain management when they try to get their product/s made in Shenzhen? - Quora
+    What do most designers get wrong about supply chain management when they try to get their product/s made in Shenzhen? - Quora
 ---